Sillybutts/Cynthia/README.md

 ## Description

+# THIS BLASTER IS NOT YET RELEASED.
+THERE ARE NO FILES, YOU CAN NOT GET ONE YET.

 <img src="GHimages/Silly%20got%20his%20Trion.png" width="500">

 Cynthia is a bolt action blaster using the same basic layout as the Indra by CaptainSlug.
 Cynthia began with me figuring out how to fix all the issues with the Indra.
 I pretty quickly realized it would be easier to design a whole new blaster from the ground up than to fix the Indra part by part.